-Identification of needs is derived from the school's termly tracking points as well as meetings with students to review their progress, their school experience and aspirations.
+We identify challenges to attainment using the school's termly tracking points, as well as through meetings with students to review their progress, their school experience and aspirations, and referrals from class teachers.

 We value the voice of the child and our partnership with parents and seek to take parent/carer's views and insights on the needs of their child into account.